saurbhc/discretization/README.md

 # discretization
-Discretisation - Entropy-based binning (supervised)
+Discretisation - Entropy-based binning (Supervised Learning)

 Discretization is the process through which we can transform continuous variables, models or functions into a discrete form.